seanywang0408/AudioEar/README.md

 ## Introduction

 Spatial audio, which focuses on immersive 3D sound rendering, is widely applied in the acoustic industry.
-One of the key problems of current spatial audio rendering methods is the lack of personalization based on different anatomies of individuals, which is essential to produce accurate sound source positions.
+One of t   he key problems of current spatial audio rendering methods is the lack of personalization based on different anatomies of individuals, which is essential to produce accurate sound source positions.
 In this work, we address this problem from an interdisciplinary perspective.
 The rendering of spatial audio is strongly correlated with the 3D shape of human bodies, particularly ears.

 ![](./assets/pipeline.jpg)